MSFT-SMT-ACCELERATORS/APC-Demo-App/docs/HOL/README.md

 ![alt text](image-18.png)

 ##### Http APC Call #1: Retrieve Network Information
-To make most of the APC calls, you'll need the network information of the device.
-Request this information from APC:
+To make APC operator API calls, you'll need the network identifier for the cellular network device address you are calling from.
+More informtion on this APC Call: [Device Netwrok](#device-network).

 1. Prepare the network retrieve request content:
 ```csharp